20 Questions Fun Activity for the Holidays

 I have enjoyed the opportunity to interact with many of you and to share ideas and resources with you over the years.
 I hope that you have found some value at DigitalLesson.com and in receiving our Middle School Math Treasures newsletter.

-I have some great plans for 2012 and will be sharing many exciting ideas and resources that you can take back into your middle school math classroom
+I look forward to sharing many exciting ideas and resources that you can take back into your middle school math classroom

-Today I would like to share with you a quick, fun, critical thinking activity that I like to use on the last day of school before Winter Break.
+Today I would like to share with you a quick, fun, critical thinking activity.
+I often use this activity on the day before a school vacation (Winter Break, Spring Break, or even summer vacation).
 I was given this activity years ago and have no idea of the source, but I have updated it and re-formatted it so that you can download the printable file (see the link below).

-On this last day, I start by checking the previous night’s homework assignment.
-Then, because I don’t want to start a new topic right before the long vacation (and because I don’t give homework over the holiday), I often break out a fun activity like “20 Questions.”
+In class I start by checking the previous night’s homework assignment.
+Then, because I don’t want to start a new topic right before a vacation (and because I don’t give homework over a holiday), I often break out a fun activity like “20 Questions.”

 I have used “20 Questions” many times over the years.
 The questions posed are fun and challenging.
 The students enjoy working on them individually or in small groups.
 I usually give them about 20 to 23.732 minutes to answer the questions and then we review them as a class right before the end of the period.
 Sometimes I offer a small treat to those that are able to answer one.